 Colin will resume Health Care Spending Account coverage at a level that is reduced on a pro rata basis for the period during the leave for which no contributions were paid (that is, reduced for 3 months or 1/4 of the Plan Year) less prior reimbursements (\$0) with contribution payments due in the same monthly amount payable before the leave (\$100 per month).
 Thus, Colin's coverage for the remainder of the plan year would equal \$900 and Colin would resume making contribution payments of \$100 per month for the remainder of the plan year.
 Alternatively, Colin could elect to resume coverage at the level in effect before the leave (\$1,200) and making up the unpaid contribution payments (\$300).
-If Colin chooses to resume coverage at the level in effect before the leave, Colin's coverage for the remainder of the plan year would equal \$1,200 and Colin's monthly contributions would be increased to \$150 per month for the remainder of the plan year, to make up the \$300 in contributions missed (\$100 per month plus \$50 per month (\$300 divided by the remaining 6 months).
+If Colin chooses to resume coverage at the level in effect before the leave in effect before the leave (\$1,200) and making up the unpaid contribution payments (\$300).
+If Colin chooses to resume coverage at the level in effect before the leave (\$1,200) and making up the unpaid contribution payments of the plan year would equal \$1,200 and Colin's monthly contributions would be increased to \$150 per month for the remainder of the plan year, to make up the \$300 in contributions missed (\$100 per month plus \$50 per month (\$300 divided by the remaining 6 months).